Improve Your Creativity and Leadership Skills through Journaling

 Now, for each working day of a week, choose one of these journaling prompts and devote a few minutes to it:

 What personal story do you tell yourself?
-Write it down.
+Please write it down.

-Now analyze, what elements are central to my story?
-How does that story help me or hinder me?
-To improve my self-awareness, through introspection and feedback, I will change or potentiate these elements or perceptions (write them down).
+Now, analyze: What elements are central to my story?
+How does that story help or hinder me?
+Through introspection and feedback, I will change or potentiate these elements or perceptions (write them down) to improve my self-awareness.

 Tuesday - Personal compass